 Perhaps this is naïve.
 Perhaps I am giving UEFA more benefit of the doubt than any modern football institution deserves.
 The sensible position, after years of football governance, would be to remain suspicious in advance.
 But sometimes even cynicism has to recognise the possibility of something better.
 And for Euro 2028, I want to believe it.

 The United Kingdom and Ireland are not perfect hosts because no host is perfect.
 Brexit has added friction.
-Entry formalities are not what they once were.
 There will be administration, prices, transport irritations and the usual bureaucratic theatre that follows every major event.
 But that is not the point.
 The point is that I expect to feel welcome there.
 And for a tournament, that is not a decorative detail.
 It is the basic duty of a host.

 A host country is not merely a place with stadiums.
-A host country has an obligation to receive the people who come with the tournament: players, referees, staff, journalists and supporters.
-It has to make them feel that they are part of the event, not tolerated exceptions to a security policy.
-It has to understand that football is not just played on the pitch.
-It is carried through airports, train stations, pubs, squares and city centres, through conversations between people who will never meet again and will still remember the same afternoon years later.
-A great tournament makes all of that possible.
-A bad one makes all of that difficult and then asks the football to compensate.
+It has to receive the people who come with the tournament and make them feel part of the event, not tolerated exceptions to a security policy.
+Football is not just played on the pitch.
+A great tournament understands that.
+A bad one makes everything around the match difficult and then asks the football to compensate.

 Euro 2028 has the chance to get this right.

 The United Kingdom and Ireland are football places in the deepest sense.
-Football there is not an imported entertainment product, a lifestyle accessory or a market-entry strategy.
-It is part of the air: in the stadiums, in the pubs, in the trains, in the old arguments, in the songs and in the unreasonable seriousness with which ordinary people discuss a left-back.
+The game there is not an imported entertainment product, a lifestyle accessory or a market-entry strategy.
+It is in the stadiums, in the pubs, in the trains, in the old arguments, in the songs and in the unreasonable seriousness with which ordinary people discuss a left-back.
 These islands do not need a promotional film to explain why football matters.
 They already know.

 Personally, this is the tournament I now want.
 Not as an abstract observer, not as someone politely monitoring the health of the game from a distance, but as a fan.
 I want to go there with my friends.
-We are already talking about it.
 We are already imagining the trip, the games, the pubs, the streets, the nervous ticket windows, the hope of getting into a stadium and the knowledge that even without a ticket, the place itself will feel alive.
-I want a tournament where being there matters before kickoff.
 I want football to feel like something you join, not something you are allowed to consume after clearing a security and pricing regime designed by people who have never loved it.

 That is the contrast.
 FIFA gives us a World Cup that already feels tired before it begins.
 Euro 2028 offers the possibility of a tournament that feels awake.